Skip to content

 ssl_insecure: false

 # Choose jobs to include or exclude.
-When using both lists, exclude has priority.
+Exclude has priority over include.

 included_items: []